-The Garden Club of Frederick…88 years and counting!
+The Garden Club of Frederick…94 years and counting!

 - The Culler Fountain at Baker Park.
-The Club designed, planted and continues to maintain the surrounding rose and flowers beds.
+The Club designed, planted and continues to maintain the surrounding rose and flower beds.

-- A rewarding partnership with the Frederick Rescue Mission to organize and maintain plantings, including a vegetable garden, which gives residents the ability to grow food for the Mission’s kitchen.
+- A rewarding garden therapy project with the Frederick Rescue Mission that includes a food garden, which gives the residents the ability to grow food for the Mission’s kitchen.
 The residents also assist with seasonal beautification efforts.

-- The Elizabeth Peters bench along Carroll Creek Linear Park.
-In recognition of one of its founding members, the club installed, landscaped and continues to maintain the bench and surrounding plantings.
+- The Elizabeth Peters Bench along Carroll Creek Linear Park.
+In recognition of one of its founding members, the club installed, landscaped and continues to maintain the bench area and surrounding plantings.